-Pursuant to an agreement to be entered into on the date of this prospectus, our initial shareholders and EarlyBirdCapital and their permitted transferees can demand that we register the founder shares, the insider units and underlying securities and any securities issued upon conversion of working capital loans.
+Pursuant to an agreement to be entered into on the date of this prospectus, our initial shareholders and EarlyBirdCapital and their permitted transferees can demand that we register an aggregate of 2,500,000 (or 2,875,000 if the overallotment is exercised in full) founder shares, 325,000 (or 362,500 if the overallotment is exercised in full) insider units and underlying securities, 25,000 (or 28,750 if the overallotment is exercised in full) EBC units and underlying securities, up to 600,000 units issuable to EBC (and/or its designees) pursuant to a unit purchase option and up to 50,000 units, and underlying securities, issuable upon conversion of working capital loans.
 We will bear the cost of registering these securities.
 The registration and availability of such a significant number of securities for trading in the public market may have an adverse effect on the market price of our ordinary shares.
 In addition, the existence of the registration rights may make our initial business combination more costly or difficult to conclude.
 This is because the shareholders of the target business may increase the equity stake they seek in the combined entity or ask for more cash consideration to offset the negative impact on the market price of our ordinary shares that is expected when the securities owned by our sponsor, holders of our insider units or their respective permitted transferees are registered.